 Business valuation is a critical element of any transaction and can be tricky to determine.
-Our experts can provide valuation opinions for the purposes of exit planning, making acquisitions, tax planning, divorce cases or shareholder disputes.
+Our corporate finance advisors provide independent valuation advice for the purposes of exit planning, making acquisitions, tax planning, divorce cases or shareholder disputes.
 We leverage our market knowledge to give accurate and independent valuations of UK privately owned businesses.Book a meeting

 We will evaluate your business and analyse all the factors that can affects its value.
 This will include its trading performance, market positioning, assets and liabilities.
 We will advise what components are driving and detracting value.